bios2/biodiversity_modelling_2019/slides/05-presence_only/pres/index.md

 # Dealing with absences

-To understand how to deal with absences, we have to first learn about how point process model are estsimated
+To understand how to deal with absences, we have to first learn about how point process model are estimated

 #### Log-likelihood function of a Poisson point process model